Should iGaming Operators Develop Betting Technology In House?

 - The human capital required to develop, maintain, and upgrade your betting technology

-For iGaming operators who are still in their infancy but want to bring a product to market relatively quickly, developing your own betting technology in-house isn’t a suitable option.
-It can take years to develop a betting solution that is reliable and compliant with gaming regulations.
+For iGaming operators who are just starting out and want to bring a product to market relatively quickly, developing your own betting technology in-house isn’t a suitable option.
+It can take years to develop online casino or sports betting software that is reliable and compliant with gaming regulations.

-99% of new operators just starting out will be better served by outsourcing their sportsbook or casino technology with a company like Lion Gaming Group.
+Most new operators are better served by outsourcing their sportsbook or casino technology with a company like Lion Gaming.
 Instead of the years it would take to develop technology in-house, you can opt for a white label solution complete with your unique branding and be up and running in weeks instead.
-You can read more about white label sportsbooks and casinos here.
+Read more about Lion Gaming’s suite of online casino and sportsbook software powered by the Fer0x Engine to see how quickly you can get up and running.

 Financial and human resources

 When thinking about bringing betting technology in-house, operators also need to consider the financial and human resource costs associated with doing so.
-In short, they’re not cheap.
+To say that they are not cheap would be an understatement.

-A team of developers to build the product or products you want to offer players along with lawyers who ensure that the technology you’ve invested time and money in building is compliant with regulations can quickly run into the 7-figure range.
+A team of casino software developers to build the product you want to offer players along with lawyers who ensure that the technology you’ve invested time and money in building is compliant with regulations can quickly run into the multi-million dollar range.
 And that’s just to build the technology itself.
-There are additional, continuous costs associated with maintaining it, upgrading it, and keeping it compliant with changing regulations.
+There are additional costs associated with maintaining it, upgrading it, and keeping it compliant with changing regulations.

 White label betting technology eliminates the financial burden of bringing an iGaming operation to market.
-The licensing fees that iGaming operators pay to outsource their betting technology to providers like Lion Gaming Group are quite literally a fraction of what they would pay to develop their own technology in-house.
-Operators can spend that money more wisely on customer acquisition and customer service to help grow their business.
+The licensing fees that iGaming operators pay to outsource their betting technology to providers like Lion Gaming are quite literally a fraction of what they would pay to develop their own technology in-house.
+Operators can spend that money more wisely on customer acquisition and player retention initiatives to help grow their business.

-When does it make sense for an operator to develop their own technology?
+When does it make sense for an operator to develop their own betting technology?

 Established operators who have scaled their business and have the capacity to incur the financial and human resource costs associated with building their own betting technology can seriously consider bringing their technology in-house.
 However, what they need to understand is that the existing expertise that brought them to the point of running a successful iGaming operation isn’t directly translatable to successful software development.

-It’s likely that the operator’s expertise is in business functions like customer acquisition, customer retention, sales, and customer support.
-These are vastly different skills than software development and legal acumen.
+It’s likely that the operator’s expertise is in areas like customer acquisition, customer retention, sales, and customer support.
+These are vastly different than software development and legal skills.
 In a strange kind of irony, these established operators who no longer plan on outsourcing their betting technology instead choose to outsource the skills required to bring that same technology in house.
 It can save some money in the very long term, but there have been several cases of successful operators who have tried to bring technology in-house that ultimately ended up failing due to the skills and knowledge gap associated with doing so.
-An alternative option for operators who are looking to move on from their existing betting technology is to consider partnering with a new vendor that has better technology.
+An alternative option for operators who are looking to move on from their existing betting technology is to consider migrating their betting technology to a new software provider.

-If you’re wondering whether you should develop your own betting technology or outsource it, email us at [email protected] and we’ll happily offer our expertise to determine the best path forward depending on where you are in your journey as an iGaming operator.
+If you’re wondering whether you should develop your own betting technology or outsource it, contact us here or email us at [email protected] and we’ll happily offer our expertise to determine the best path forward depending on where you are in your journey as an iGaming operator.